 Using A Temperature To Suit Your Herb Is Key

-When preparing your herb use as dry and finely ground as possible.
-Most devices will be able to generate a quality vape at between 325-350°C if bone dry.
+When preparing your vape, only use the driest and finely grounded herbs.
+Most devices will be able to generate a quality vape at between 325-350°C if your herb is bone dry.

-If the herb is still slightly moist it can still be enjoyed but will demand between 375-400°C and remember that at that heat you are going to produce a heck of a lot of vapour and correspondingly get through your herb pretty quickly.
+If the herb is slightly moist it can still be enjoyed but your device will demand a temperature around 375-400°C. At that heat you’re going to produce a heck of a lot of vapour and correspondingly get through your herb pretty quickly.

-One of the really great features of top quality recently developed dry herb vaporizers is that they will come with pre-set temperatures.
+One of the really great features of some recently developed dry herb vaporizers is that they come with pre-set temperatures.

-In the best cases, they will automatically configure between cartridges such as the Prohibited In The 5th Degree (many users also use their DHV to enjoy wax/oils and e-liquids).
+In the best cases, they’ll automatically configure between cartridges such as the Prohibited In The 5th Degree (many users also use their DHV to enjoy wax, oils as well as e-liquids).

-Quick mouth to lung vaping or deeper straight to lung cloud chasing?
-Both ought to be possible with a decently powerful battery.
+Whether you’re looking for mouth-to-lung vaping or deeper direct-to-lung cloud chasing, both ought to be possible with a decently powerful battery.